P1001

 Will it fail my MOT? +

 P1001 itself doesn't cause MOT failure if the engine warning light is off.
-If the light is on at MOT time, that's automatic fail post-2018, regardless of which code is set.
+If the light is on at MOT time, that's may affect the MOT result.
+What matters is whether the MIL is illuminated at the time of test., regardless of which code is set.
 Drive the car for 30+ minutes including motorway speeds and the light may clear before the test.

 Is this a real fault or just a status message? +